aperture_to_region#

 The elliptical aperture

-region parameters, respectively, by multiplying by 2 because they represent the full extent of the ellipse.The region
+aandbparameters represent the semi-major and semi-minor axes, respectively.
+Theaandbparameters are mapped to the ellipsewidthandheightregion parameters, respectively, by multiplying by 2 because they represent the full extent of the ellipse.The region

-as the position angle of the semimajor axis relative to the North celestial pole (PA=0).
-Therefore, for sky-based apertures thetheta
+anglefor sky-based regions is defined as the angle of thewidthaxis relative to WCS longitude axis (PA=90).
+However, the sky-based apertures define thethetaas the position angle of the semimajor axis relative to the North celestial pole (PA=0).
+Therefore, for sky-based apertures thethetaparameter is converted to the regionangleby adding 90 degrees.The following

-objects are supported, shown with their equivalentregions.Region
+Apertureobjects are supported, shown with their equivalentregions.Regionobject:Examples

 >>> from photutils.aperture import CircularAperture, aperture_to_region >>> aperture = CircularAperture((10, 20), r=5) >>> region = aperture_to_region(aperture) >>> region <CirclePixelRegion(center=PixCoord(x=10.0, y=20.0), radius=5.0)>

->>> aperture = CircularAperture(((10, 20), (30, 40)), r=5) >>> region = aperture_to_region(aperture) >>> region <Regions([<CirclePixelRegion(center=PixCoord(x=10.0, y=20.0), radius=5.0)>, <CirclePixelRegion(center=PixCoord(x=30.0, y=40.0), radius=5.0)>])>
+>>> aperture = CircularAperture(((10, 20), (30, 40)), r=5) >>> region = aperture_to_region(aperture) >>> region <Regions([ <CirclePixelRegion(center=PixCoord(x=10.0, y=20.0), radius=5.0)>, <CirclePixelRegion(center=PixCoord(x=30.0, y=40.0), radius=5.0)> ])>